-Google defines the word success as “The accomplishment of an aim or purpose.” and “The attainment of popularity and profit.”
+Our favorite research assistant – “Dr. Google” – says that success is “the accomplishment of an aim or purpose” and “the attainment of popularity and profit.”

-Let’s also look into the words that are synonymous to success: prosperity, affluence , wealth, riches, opulence, and triumph.
+Let’s also check the synonyms: prosperity, affluence , wealth, riches, opulence, and triumph.

-The definitions and synonyms above actually show the way we quantify success.
-They tell us about the measuring sticks we use which could be summed up into the following: wealth, fame and power.
+The definitions and synonyms above actually show the way people in our society quantify success.
+They tell us about the measuring sticks being used by most people, including you probably, to determine whether or not a person is successful.
+Everything boil down to one or a combination of the following: wealth, fame and power.

 Now, let me ask some questions.

 Are those people we consider successful happy also?
-Did the money, fame, power, and accomplishment they have bring them happiness?
+Have the money, fame, power, and accomplishment they possess brought them happiness?
 They are the only ones, or their relatives (or their close friends and confidants), who could answer those questions.
 People outside of their inner circle could only make speculations and assumptions.

 Many believe that rich people live under the constant pressure of wanting to amass more wealth – famous people to ensure that their stars keep shining – politicians to perpetuate themselves to power – so much so that they forget to live a life.
 Thus, they are perceived to be unhappy.